mojotech/capybara-ui/README.md

 Docs [here](/docs/getting_started.md).
 Check out the wiki for more tips.

 #Overview
-CapybaraUI is a [Capybara](https://github.com/jnicklas/capybara) abstraction that helps to bring your testing language closer to your business language.
+CapybaraUI (formerly called Dill)is a [Capybara](https://github.com/jnicklas/capybara) abstraction that helps to bring your testing language closer to your business language.

 ### Before CapybaraUI
 ```ruby